 Staffing levels for each pool or attraction may vary depending on pre-approved seasonal contract.
 Facility Supervisors will be responsible for frequently checking each pool.
 They will support the Lifeguards and maintain standards.

-The following list are minimum staffing levels for operation of each respective pool or attraction:
+The following list are minimum and maximum staffing levels and zones for operation of each respective pool or attraction: